danielcamposramos/AI-RLWHF/data/examples/README.md

 # Example Offline Reference Data

 Sample JSONL rows for optional offline validation.
-Each entry stores `prompt` and `reference` text used by fallback scoring.
+Each entry stores `prompt` and `reference` text used by fallback scoring in the Grok search evaluator and training runners.